TRaSH-Guides/Guides/docs/Sonarr/sonarr-setup-quality-profiles.md

 ??? question "How to use a Custom Format to avoid certain releases? - [Click to show/hide]"

-    For Custom Formats matching what you really want to avoid, set it to something really low like `-10000` and not something like `-10`.
+    For Custom Formats matching what you want to avoid, set it to something really low like `-10000` and not something like `-10`.
     When you add your preferred Custom Format and set it to something like `+10`, it's possible that, for example, the `BR-DISK` will be downloaded - (-10)+(+10)=0 - if your `Minimum Custom Format Score` is set at `0`.

 ### Releases you should avoid